← Back to App

 Email Capture Web #

-Forward emails to TapTidy to turn them into tasks.
+Send or forward emails to your personal TapTidy address to turn them into tasks automatically.

 Setup

-In Settings → Email, claim your unique capture email address.
-Once verified, any email forwarded to that address is processed and appears in your Inbox.
+In Settings → Email, claim your unique capture address (e.g. alice@my.taptidy.app).
+Once verified, any email sent to that address is processed and appears in your Inbox.

 How it works